sgodfrey66/SAT_ACT_participation/README.md

 - Does the student deliver their message with clarity and volume?
 - Are appropriate visualizations generated for the intended audience?
 - Are visualizations necessary and useful for supporting conclusions/explaining findings?

+### REMEMBER:

+This is a learning environment and you are encouraged to try new things, even if they end up failing.
+While this rubric outlines what we look for in a _good_ project, it is up to you to go above and beyond to create a _great_ project. **Learn from your failures and you'll be prepared to succeed in the workforce**.